CoalescedConsciousness/H3/IoT/final_practical_exam/README.md

   - Change function sets, i.e. whether Button 0 and Button 2 uses (1) or (2) of their functions.
 - Button 2:
   - (1) Increment time unit or reset time to match that of the connected computer
-  - (2) Select time unit for incrementation (0 - 2; 0 = Hour, 1 = Minute, 2 = Second, 3 = N/A, 4 = Reset)
+  - (2) Select time unit for incrementation (0 - 4)
+    - 0 = Hour
+    - 1 = Minute
+    - 2 = Second
+    - 3 = N/A
+    - 4 = Reset to PC time
       - Note 3 is intentionally left blank to avoid accidental resets.

 Note that setup includes sanity check by way of two separate components measuring temperature, albeit one with less granularity (DS3231) than the other (DHT11).
 Setup includes a moderate level of styling, primarily meant to showcase what is possible on the OLED display.